zhhuta/vpsnet/vps.net.md

 		}
 	}

-I have specially changed my own information to John Galt :)

-If credentials are not valid and server won't replie with HTTP 200 we get exception
+If credentials are invalid we'll get the following exception.

 	requests.exceptions.HTTPError: 404 Client Error: Not Found

-Hope we entered correct credentials
+If you see this - check your credentials! :)

-Let's figure out what do this program step by spep
+Okay - let's go through this script, step by step:

-1. First we expect that you enter you email and api_key
+1. First you will enter you email and api_key

 	`raw_input()` & `getpass.getpass()`

-2. Next we build HTTP GET request to api.vps.net
+2. Next we build the HTTP GET request to api.vps.net

     `r = requests.get(url,auth,headers,varify)`